SModelS/smodels/docs/manual/source/DatabaseStructure.rst

    \mathcal{F}_{long} = \exp\left(- \frac{\Gamma L_{outer}}{\langle \gamma \beta \rangle}\right) \mbox{ and }
    \mathcal{F}_{prompt} = 1 - \exp\left(- \frac{\Gamma L_{inner}}{\langle \gamma \beta \rangle}\right),

-where :math:`L_{outer}` is the effective size of the detector (which we take to be 10 m for both ATLAS and CMS), :math:`L_{inner}` is the effective radius of the inner detector (which we take to be 1 mm for both ATLAS and CMS).
+where :math:`L_{outer}` is the approximate size of the detector (which we take to be 10 m for both ATLAS and CMS), :math:`L_{inner}` is the approximate radius of the inner detector (which we take to be 1 mm for both ATLAS and CMS).
 Finally, we take the effective time dilation factor to be  :math:`\langle \gamma \beta \rangle = 1.3` when computing :math:`\mathcal{F}_{prompt}` and :math:`\langle \gamma \beta \rangle = 1.43` when computing :math:`\mathcal{F}_{long}`.
 We point out that the above approximations are irrelevant if :math:`\Gamma` is very large (:math:`\mathcal{F}_{prompt} \simeq 1`